 Encryption is a common practice for securing confidential files, especially those that are used in business.
 The data becomes safer because the files cannot be accessed unless the external device is plugged into a computer.
 Even then, access can never be gained if one does not know the decryption key to the file.
 If you fail to enter the correct key, or if you simply forgot the details such as passwords, data loss is an imminent possibility.

 Whether its Mac or Windows OS devices, Recoverit has you covered.
 You can easily restore your deleted files from password-protected USB using these few steps.

 Install and launch Recoverit Data Recovery.
 Next, connect your USB drive from where you want to recover your files.
 Click on the specific drive and let the program kick-off the recovery.

-At this stage, Recoverit program will start to peruse over your files, searching for the files from password protected USB drive.
+At this stage, the Recoverit program will start to peruse over your files, searching for the files from a password-protected USB drive.

 Once the recovery is completed, save your recovered files in a different drive.
-Remember not to save your recovered files on the password protected USB drive from where you earlier lost them.
-They newly added ones will overwrite the previously saved ones, leading to a permanent data loss.
+Remember not to save your recovered files on the password-protected USB drive from where you earlier lost them.
+The newly added ones will overwrite the previously saved ones, leading to a permanent data loss.